IDfuse/foras/README.md

 - Run `docker exec vespa vespa deploy /srv/app`.
 This will deploy the database.

 Now the database is ready for feeding or querying.

+## Size of the vectorized dataset.
+Total records in OpenAlex: 246M
+Records with publication_year >= 2015: 85M
+Records with abstract: 126M
+Records with abstract and publication_year >= 2015: 49M